Overview | Side effects | How to prevent | Detox diet | Constipation | Benefits | References

 Prevent Celery Juice Detox Symptoms (and Boost Your Health)

-Here are four ways to help prevent celery juice side effects that can help you get the most out of your cleanse.
+Here are five ways to help prevent celery juice side effects that can help you get the most out of your cleanse.

 1. Clean your diet